 PRASE stands for Patient Reporting and Action for a Safe Environment.
-It is a set of evidence-based tools for collecting feedback from patients about how safe they feel whilst receiving healthcare, and presenting this feedback to staff.
+It is a set of evidence-based tools for collecting feedback from patients, residents and service users about how safe they feel whilst receiving care, and presenting this feedback to staff.
 It was developed by the Yorkshire Quality and Safety Research Group.

 The tools are:

-2. A format for patients to provide more open-ended and detailed feedback about specific care experiences or incidents (good or bad) which is called the ‘Patient Incident Reporting Tool’ (PIRT).
+2. A format for patients/residents and service users to provide more open-ended and detailed feedback about specific care experiences or incidents (good or bad) which is called the ‘Patient Incident Reporting Tool’ (PIRT).